-7) Statutory Declaration by Person Responsible for the EPIF Group 2023 Annual Report
+7. Statutory Declaration by Person Responsible for the EPIF Group 2023 Annual Report

-With the use of all reasonable care, to the best of our knowledge the consolidated Annual Report provides in all material respects a true and accurate view and is not misleading in any material respects view of the financial situation, business activities, and results of operations of EPIF and its consolidated group for the year 2023 and of the outlook for the future development of the financial situation, business activities, and results of operations of EPIF and its consolidated group for the results of operations of EPIF and its consolidated group, and no facts have been omitted that could change the meaning of this report.
+With the use of all reasonable care, to the best of our knowledge the consolidated Annual Report provides in all material respects a true and accurate view and is not misleading in any material respects view of the financial situation, business activities, and results of operations of EPIF and its consolidated group for the year 2023 and of the outlook for the future development of the financial situation, business activities, and results of operations of EPIF and its consolidated group, and no facts have been omitted that could change the meaning of this report.